By Rob Barratt

 Gives the post that was dwelt-upon (such a weird term) a higher value and therefore shows it to more people.

-Ok, so you now know how social selling index and dwell time affects what appears in your feed.
-But how does the algorithm determine what appears at the top of your LinkedIn newsfeed?
+Ok, so you now know how social selling index and dwell time affect what appears in your feed, as well as about the introduction of Collaborative Articles.
+But how does the LinkedIn algorithm determine what appears at the top of your LinkedIn newsfeed?

 Who LinkedIn's Algorithm Puts On Your Feed And Why Your Post Appears On Someone Else’s